boldbi/boldbi-kubernetes/helm/docs/common-configuration.md

 ### Map multiple domains

-You can map mutiple domains in both Ingress Nginx and Istio like below.
+You can map multiple domains in both Ingress Nginx and Istio like below.
 While mapping multiple domains you have to include the `appBaseUrl` in any of the matching host array.

-FOr multiple domain scenerio the `singleHost` secret will not be considered, you have to mention your secret inside `multipleHost` section.
+FOr multiple domain scenerio the `singleHost` secret will not be considered, you have to mention your secret inside the `multipleHost` section.

 `Ingress Nginx`